GREAT OAKS LEGACY OVERVIEW

 - Relentless work ethic.

-- Bachelor’s degree from a competitive university required; Master’s degree in Education Leadership or related field preferred.
+- Bachelor’s degree from a competitive college or university required.

-Our students arrive, on average, behind grade level.
-Many live in poverty.
-Upon arrival, they are statistically 11% likely to graduate with a 4-year degree.
+Our students arrive, on average, significantly behind grade level.
+Many live in poverty – a higher percentage than most schools in the country.
+Upon arrival, they are statistically less than 10% likely to graduate with a 4-year degree.
 Our mission is that each child ultimately graduates from college.

-- It is a given that all of the faculty work very hard.
-Employee, like all staff, acknowledges that he/she will do more than just work hard.
-Employee agrees to seek – through formal and informal feedback – to continue to develop and improve his/her job performance while employed by the School.
-At Great Oaks Legacy, an ongoing quest for improvement is considered essential for all staff members.
+- It is a given that all of the faculty work very, very hard.
+All staff acknowledge that we will do more than just work hard; we each seek – through formal and informal feedback – to dramatically improve.
+At Great Oaks Legacy, an ongoing quest for improvement is not considered remedial, it is essential and ongoing for all staff.